 The Department of Education Studies of Hong Kong Baptist University was established in 1989.
-The Department currently offers double degree programmes, Diploma in Education, Postgraduate Diploma in Education (PGDE), Master of Education (MEd), Master of Social Sciences (MSocSc) and Doctor of Education (EdD) and MPhil and PhD degrees in education.
+The Department currently offers double degree programmes, Diploma in Education, Postgraduate Diploma in Education (PGDE), Master of Education (MEd), Doctor of Education (EdD) and MPhil and PhD degrees in education.

 While the part-time and full-time PGDE Programmes aim at providing professional teacher training for in-service and pre-service student-teachers respectively, the Diploma in Education programme offers an opportunity for senior undergraduates to receive teacher training whilst they are studying for their first degrees.
 The Double Degree programmes equip students with extensive knowledge and skills in two disciplines, as well as a recognised teaching qualification.
 These programmes aim to fulfill the multiple roles expected of a professional teacher in the 21st century.
 The MEd Programme caters to the needs for professional development among school-teachers and professionals working with children and adolescents.
 The EdD programme aims to enable professionals in the field of education and related disciplines to contribute to their professional endeavor from an informed and robust research perspective.